duchangyu/client-timeliner-view.and.data.api/README.md

 A sample simulates Navisworks timeline with Autodesk Viewer

 ##Dependencies

+* The "Demo task" of this sample depends on the sample model, it is available at  [gatehouse.nwd](https://github.com/Developer-Autodesk/client-timeliner-view.and.data.api/blob/master/gatehouse.nwd)

+##Setup/Usage Instructions

 * Get your consumer key and secret key at https://developer.autodesk.com/
-* Use other workflow samples to log in, upload a model file, start translation to get default URN for demo.
+* With this key pair, use other workflow samples, for example, [this winform workflow sample](https://github.com/Developer-Autodesk/workflow-dotnet-winform-view.and.data.api) to create bucket, upload demo model and get the model translated, and get the models URN for latter usage.
-* The demo model is available at  [gatehouse.nwd](https://github.com/Developer-Autodesk/client-timeliner-view.and.data.api/blob/master/gatehouse.nwd)
+* Open the solution in Visual Studio 2012
-* In Credentials.cs, provide your own API key, secret, default bucket name and default URN string
+* Replace the place holder in Credentials.cs with your own consumer key and secret key, bucket name and URN which are the ones you created in step 2.
+The URN string should start with "urn:".

-##Setup/Usage Instructions

-* Build the sample and browse to the website with Chrome or Firefox.
-You may need to clean up cache of browser before running
-* The default model will be loaded. object tree is generated.
+* Build and run the project, browse to the website with Chrome or Firefox.
+You may need to clean up cache of browser before running.
+The default model will be loaded. object tree is generated.
 * Click any model item to isolate the corresponding object in viewer. click [Show All] to restore.
 * In task table: